Demographics of Taiwan: Military personnel

-The Republic of China has a compulsory military draft for males aged 19–35 years of age with a service obligation of 12 months (2008).
+The Republic of China has a compulsory military draft for males aged 19–35 years of age with a service obligation of 4 months (2018).
+This was extended(returned) to one year starting in 2024.

 Population available for draft

 Defined as 19–49 years of age.

 Fit for military service

 Of the available population, the following are fit for military service.
 Defined as 19–49 years of age.